 There's a good chance you've been on at least one diet in your lifetime, and you may even be dieting right now.
-While keto is the current heavyweight champ of the dieting world, past popular diets have included such gems as the grapefruit diet, WeightWatchers, SlimFast, Atkins, Paleo, and Keto.
+While Keto is the current heavyweight champ of the dieting world, past popular diets have included such gems as the grapefruit diet, Weight Watchers, SlimFast, Atkins, and Paleo.

 But diet marketers are also getting smarter.
 The current trend in dieting is diets parading as “healthy lifestyles”—a clever marketing tool used to get around the anti-diet backlash.
 Diets are now being rebranded as things like “wellness,” “cleanses,” “resets,” etc. They sound good in theory, but unfortunately, they're no different than other diets, and their promises fall just as flat.

 When Clean Eating Makes You Feel Dirty

 During my clean-eating days I cut out all white sugar, white flour, and white pasta in the name of “health.”
-I became increasingly concerned with buying organic, and I obsessed over scanning ingredient lists for unpronounceable words and worried about the purity of my food.
+I became increasingly concerned with buying organic, and I obsessed over scanning ingredient lists for unpronounceable words as I worried about the purity of my food.
 Clean eating also gave me a “holier than thou” attitude when it came to what other people were eating, whether it was family, friends, or complete strangers.

 Diets And “Healthy Lifestyles” Have All The Same Qualities

-If you're eating in such a way that you are restricting what you eat in order to change your body, that's a diet.
+If you're eating in such a way that you are restricting what you eat in order to intentionally change your body, that's a diet.
 If you are living in such a way that you are obsessing over food and your body to the detriment of other areas of your life, that's a diet (and depending on the severity, may even be a disorder).

-Some other qualities of diets and the diet mentality may include:
+Some other qualities of diets and the diet mentality include:

 - The requirement to count things, whether that's calories, grams, macros, or points